Robert Courts: Under-Secretary of State for Transport

 Courts was appointed Parliamentary Under-Secretary of State for Transport on 8 September 2020.
 His responsibilities include aviation and maritime affairs.
 In February 2022, he gave the keynote speech at the UK Chamber of Shipping annual dinner, urging for investment in sustainable shipping and a review to gather information related to shore power in ports.
 Courts is a supporter of High Speed 2 (HS2).

 In June 2022, Courts was held partly accountable for the aviation travel crisis in UK airports.
 However, he was subsequently involved in significant discussions with Grant Shapps and senior aviation leaders to discuss the crisis.

-On 21 September 2022, Coutts was formally replaced by Anne-Marie Trevelyan who, along with acting as Secretary of State for Transport, also assumed responsibility for shipping and aviation.
+Courts left the front bench when Liz Truss became prime minister.
+The new transport secretary, Anne-Marie Trevelyan, took direct responsibility for the shipping brief.

+Solicitor General

+After returning to the backbenches, Courts was elected chair of the Defence Select Committee on 25 October 2022.
+However he returned to government on 7 December 2023 as Solicitor General for England and Wales, receiving the courtesy appointment as King's Counsel, on 24 January 2024, as is customary for barrister MPs appointed to government legal offices.

+Post-parliamentary career

+Following his defeat at the 2024 general election, Courts co-founded the public affairs consultancy Ascalane Partners, and also currently serves as its Director.

 Personal life

 Courts is married to Kathryn; they have two young children, and live in the village of Bladon, Oxfordshire.

-He has been a member of the Churchill Centre for many years, and reviews books about Winston Churchill in the quarterly journal, Finest Hour.
+He has been a member of the International Churchill Society for many years, and reviews books about Winston Churchill in the quarterly journal, Finest Hour.